HAL-VAL/3D_final_project/README.md

 ### Particle Color
 - Base Color:
-All particles start as white:
+All particles start as white

 - Smile (smileStrength):
-Adds a pink tint as smileStrength increases,
+Adds a pink tint as smileStrength increases.

 - Surprise (surpriseStrength):
 Adds a blue glow as surpriseStrength increases.